Frequently Asked Questions

 Our deposit deadline is May 1.
 The tuition deposit is $250 and is non-refundable after May 1.
 The housing deposit is $375 and is also non-refundable after May 1.
 If you want to reserve your spot at Seton Hall, we suggest you submit this by the deadline.
 In previous years, shortly after May 1, we had to stop taking deposits because our class was full.

 Your admission decision can be deferred for up to one year.
-A request must be submitted to the Office of Admissions via email at firstname.lastname@example.org or by completing this form and mailing it to the address provided.
-Please be sure to include your student ID number.
+A request must be submitted to the Office of Admissions via email.
+Please complete the Deferment Application Form and be sure to include your student ID number.
+Your completed form can be sent to firstname.lastname@example.org.
 If you defer your admission, your University Scholarships (if applicable) will also be deferred for up to one year.
 Students can defer at any point in the admission cycle: they can defer their application, their admission or their deposit.
 All deferrals last one year.
 During the deferral period, you cannot attend another university.
 If you do, you will have to reapply as a transfer student and will lose any scholarship you may have received.

 Q: Why do we have to pay a fee for Mobile Computing?